Texas vs. Louisville Predictions & Picks - Women's NCAA Tournament Second Round

 Texas Schedule Analysis

-- The Longhorns' signature win of the season came in a 78-58 victory versus the No. 16 Oklahoma Sooners on January 25.
+- The Longhorns notched their best win of the season on January 25, when they beat the Oklahoma Sooners, who rank No. 16 in the AP's Top 25, by a score of 78-58.

-- The Longhorns have nine wins versus Quadrant 1 teams, tied for the 11th-most in Division 1.
+- The Longhorns have nine wins versus Quadrant 1 teams, tied for the 11th-most in the country.

-- Texas has seven wins over Quadrant 2 opponents, tied for the 16th-most in Division 1.
+- Texas has seven wins versus Quadrant 2 opponents, tied for the 17th-most in Division 1.

 Texas 2022-23 Best Wins